Magneto: Combining Small and Large Language Models for Schema Matching

 \hide{This section presents the motivation for our study in schema matching based on our experience working with medical school researchers on \emph{data harmonization}.
 We discuss the challenges encountered (Section~\ref{subsec:motivating_scenario}), define schema matching in our context (Section \ref{subsec:definitions}), provide an overview of our solution (Section \ref{subsec:overview}), which combines well-established methods (Section \ref{subsec:commontechniques}) with our novel approaches described in Sections \ref{sec:match_retrieval} and \ref{sec:match_selector}.
 During this study, we developed a benchmark in collaboration with medical school researchers, described in Section \ref{sec:benchmark}.}

-\myparagraph{Biomedical Data Integration: Opportunities and Challenges} There have been substantial investments in infrastructure to share biomedical data~\cite{nih_data_sharing_policy_2020}.
-Today, many datasets are available in repositories and published with scientific articles~\cite{pdc,gdc}.
-The ability to pool these data can advance research in multiple diseases and across different populations.
-However, established technologies are limited in their ability to integrate these data.
-Our research was motivated by this challenge as part of a collaboration with biomedical researchers in the context of the ARPA-H Biomedical Data Fabric (BDF) program~\cite{arpahbdf}, which aims to develop data integration and usability technologies.
+\myparagraph{Biomedical Data Integration: Opportunities and Challenges} Due to substantial investments made in infrastructure to share biomedical data~\cite{nih_data_sharing_policy_2020}, many datasets are now stored in repositories with related research articles~\cite{pdc,gdc}.
+Pooling these data can advance research across various diseases and populations, but current technologies are limited in their ability to integrate these data.
+Our research was motivated by this challenge as part of a collaboration with biomedical researchers in the context of the ARPA-H Biomedical Data Fabric (BDF) program~\cite{arpahbdf}, which aims to develop usable data integration methods and tools.

 \hide{In a recent project, we collaborated with medical researchers who are used to integrating biomedical datasets.
 They regularly integrate diverse datasets from patient registries, clinical trials, and genomic databases to develop and test hypotheses in complex fields, such as cancer research~\cite{fenyoNature2016}.
 They depend on effective integration to improve data quality and volume since these are critical to reducing the biases and inconsistencies in their analysis.
 Among their typical data sources are study results from researchers on a similar topic, which present significant variations in semantics, acquisition protocols, data formats, and scales.
 Such data sources present unique challenges for schema-matching, which is usually the first step in their integration pipeline.}